draggett/arena-webhub/README.md

 * **More efficient handling of high speed streams**, allowing you to read and write data in blocks rather than having to do so one data point at a time.
 The protocols will be able to choose how to best buffer data for maximum performance.
 * **Peer to peer networks of Web Hubs**, where these may be behind different firewalls.
 W3C's [WebRTC](https://www.w3.org/TR/webrtc/) standard is designed for peer to peer data transfer and is supported by Web browsers.
 * **Enlarged set of example applications** for different domains, IoT technologies and standards.
-* **Example of how to manage multiple things** including discovery, installation and configuration.
+* **Example of how to manage multiple things** including discovery, installation, configuration, update and de-installation.

 Note that the examples include a client-side Web of Things library (see "[client/wot.js](client/wot.js)") with an adaptation layer for different Web of Things platforms.
-A further library is planned to make it easy to work with semantic annotations that describe the kinds of things (e.g. a _light_), their capabilities (e.g. dimmable), and the context in which they reside (e.g. my kitchen).
+A further library is planned to make it easy to work with semantic annotations that describe the kinds of things (e.g. a _light_), their capabilities (e.g. _dimmable_), and the context in which they reside (e.g. _my kitchen_).

 ## Web of Things